 All of the drinking water supplied by the San Patricio Municipal Water District comes from SURFACE water impoundment systems consisting of: LAKE CORPUS CHRISTI, CHOKE CANYON RESERVOIR and LAKE TEXANA.

 Water stored in Choke Canyon and Lake Corpus Christi makes its way down the Nueces River to intake pumps at Calallen.
-The untreated river water is moved by pipeline to the San Patricio Municipal Water District treatment plant near Ingleside.
+The untreated river water is moved by pipeline to the San Patricio Municipal Water District treatment facilities near Ingleside.

-Lake Texana water is pumped through the 101-mile Mary Rhodes Pipeline.
-SPMWD has a tap off that pipeline where the Lake Texana water then is routed towards our facilities.
-It is blended with water received from the Nueces River.
+Colorado River water is pumped into Lake Texana via the Mary Rhodes Pipeline Phase II.
+Water at Lake Texana is then pumped through the 101-mile Mary Rhodes Pipeline Phase I. SPMWD has a tap off that pipeline and routes the water to our facilities where it is blended with water received from the Nueces River.

 The San Patricio MWD treatment plant purifies water through a process of chemical treatment, settling, filtration and disinfection.
 Water treatment chemicals are added to remove impurities, kill harmful bacteria, eliminate tastes and odors and help prevent tooth decay.
-That quality drinking water is then delivered to all residential, commercial and industrial customers.
+That quality drinking water is then delivered to our residential, commercial and industrial customers.

+SPMWD

-SPMWD Edition Insert
+Edition Insert

-For all of the year 2014, customers served by Seaboard Water Supply Corporation along with systems serving Odem, Taft, Rincon WSC, Portland, Gregory, Sherwin Alumina, Ingleside, Ingleside On The Bay, Aransas Pass, Port Aransas, Rockport and Fulton received water treated at the SPMWD treatment complex near Ingleside.
+For all of the year 2018, customers served by Seaboard Water Supply Corporation along with systems serving Odem, Taft, Rincon WSC, Portland, Gregory, Ingleside, Ingleside On The Bay, Aransas Pass, Port Aransas, Rockport and Fulton received water treated at the SPMWD treatment complex near Ingleside.